-The advice on these pages may not be relevant or accurate to any particular individual or organization, and should not be considered a substitute for consulting with an attorney.
+The advice on these pages is for informational purposes only; it may not be relevant or accurate to any particular individual or organization and should not be considered a substitute for consulting with an attorney

 Legalities of Lobbying for Land Trusts

 As more land trusts get involved with advocacy, questions arise concerning what is legal or not under IRS regulations for non-profit organizations.
 It is important to note that it is perfectly legal for such groups to lobby; they just have to restrict the amount of it they do.
-This paper can get you started on the topic and the following websites can give you more information, though it’s important to check with an attorney about your particular situation.
+The following links and websites can give you more information, though it’s important to check with an attorney about your particular situation.

-- Worry-Free Lobbying for Nonprofits, by the Alliance for Justice
+- Worry-Free Lobbying for Nonprofits (2003), by the Alliance for Justice

 State Tax Credits